Israelis march, bask in pro-US fervour ahead of embassy move - Journal du Cameroun

 On Sunday, scuffles broke out between Israelis visiting the Al-Aqsa Mosque compound in east Jerusalem’s Old City, known to Jews as the Temple Mount, and Palestinian security officers.

-The government of Jordan, the custodian of the site, sent a letter of protest to the Israeli foreign ministry condemning this as a “provocation by extremists”, a spokesman said.
+Jordan, the custodian of the site, sent a letter of protest to Israel condemning this as a “provocation by extremists”, a spokesman said.

 Jews are allowed to visit the site but not pray there to avoid provoking tensions and police said a number of visitors were removed for not following the rules.